-Access to the internet, digital devices, and assistive technology can be a lifeline for people with disabilities, yet there is a digital divide by disability status, in addition to broader digital divides by income, race/ethnicity, and location.
-While internet access has become almost ubiquitous across the U.S., in 2019, people with disabilities below the ALICE Threshold had some of the lowest access rates to even the most common technological device: a smartphone.
-Only 71% of people with disabilities below the ALICE Threshold had a smartphone, compared to 84% of people with disabilities above the ALICE Threshold, 89% of people without disabilities below the ALICE Threshold, and 95% of people without disabilities above the ALICE Threshold.
+Access to the internet, digital devices, and assistive technology can be a lifeline for people with disabilities, yet there is a digital divide by disability status in addition to broader digital divides by income, race/ethnicity, and location.
+While internet access has become almost ubiquitous across Connecticut, in 2019, people with disabilities below the ALICE Threshold had some of the lowest access rates to even the most common technological device, a smartphone.
+Only 66% of people with disabilities below the Threshold in Connecticut had a smartphone, compared to 89% of people without disabilities below the Threshold.
+By contrast, 79% of people with disabilities above the Threshold, and 95% of people without disabilities above the Threshold had a smartphone.

-Nationwide in 2019, 83% of people with disabilities had some type of internet access at home, but rates were lower for people with disabilities below the ALICE Threshold (75%).
-And with the increase in remote work and education, a high-speed internet connection has become more important; yet people with disabilities below the Threshold were far less likely to have high-speed internet (53%) than people without disabilities below the Threshold (66%), people with disabilities above the Threshold (72%), and people without disabilities above the Threshold (82%).
+In Connecticut in 2019, 85% of people with disabilities had some type of internet access at home, but rates were lower for people with disabilities below the ALICE Threshold (77%).
+And with the increase in remote work and education, a high-speed internet connection has become more important; yet people with disabilities below the Threshold were far less likely to have high-speed internet (58%) than people without disabilities below the Threshold (73%), people with disabilities above the Threshold (76%), and people without disabilities above the Threshold (88%).

-Access to high-speed internet also varied by location.
-Access for people with disabilities below the ALICE Threshold was lowest in Mississippi (37%) and highest in Hawaii (above 62%).
+Access to high-speed internet also varied by location in Connecticut.
+High-speed internet access for people with disabilities below the ALICE Threshold was lowest in Glastonbury, Newington, Wethersfield, Rocky Hill, and Marlborough (42%) and highest in Fairfield, New Canaan, Wilton, Weston, and Easton (86%).